pryv/dev-site/Activity.md

 #### Specific errors

-* 400 (bad request), id `UNKNOWN_CONTEXT`: TODO may happen if one of the specified contexts doesn't exist
+* 400 (bad request), id `UNKNOWN_FOLDER`: TODO may happen if one of the specified folders doesn't exist

 ### POST `/<channel id>/events`